ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 The OCaml toplevel, version 4.14.0
 ```

-We will learn about the OCaml toplevel and other installed tools in the next section.
+We will learn about the OCaml top-level and other installed tools in the next section.

 In case you are not satisfied with the OCaml version of your system switch, you can change the version with `opam switch create <version_here>`.
 More information can be found on the [official website](https://opam.ocaml.org/).

 ### The OCaml Base Tools

-OCaml is installed in an opam switch, which, among others, bring the following
+OCaml is installed in an opam switch, which, among others, brings the following
 programs:

-- A "toplevel," which can be called with the `ocaml` command.
+- A "top-level," which can be called with the `ocaml` command.
 It consists of a read-eval-print loop ([REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), similar to the `python` or `node` command, and can be handy to quickly try the language.
 The user interface of OCaml is very basic, but when we install the UTop package in the following section, we'll have an improved and easier-to-use REPL.

 - A compiler to **native code**, called `ocamlopt`.
 It creates executables that can be executed directly on your system.